phidatahq/phidata/README.md

 ## Contributions

-Phidata is an open-source project and we welcome contributions.
-Please read the [contributing guide](CONTRIBUTING.md) for more information.
+As an open-source project and we welcome contributions, please read the [contributing guide](CONTRIBUTING.md) for more information.

 ## 📚 Documentation